dfinity/response-verification/examples/http-certification/json-api/README.md

 Responses are certified with a number of steps, which are encapsulated into a reusable function.
 The steps are:

-- Retreive the pre-computed CEL expression for the request path.
+- Retrieve the pre-computed CEL expression for the request path.
-- Insert the `Ic-CertificationExpression` header for the given response, with the corresponding stringified CEL expression as it's value.
+- Insert the `Ic-CertificationExpression` header for the given response, with the corresponding stringified CEL expression as its value.
 - Calculate the certification for the given response and CEL expression.
-- Store the response together with it's certification.
+- Store the response together with its certification.
 - Insert the certification into the certification tree at the appropriate path.
 - Update the canister's [certified data](https://internetcomputer.org/docs/current/references/ic-interface-spec/#system-api-certified-data).